ENTP vs INTP – Key Differences between these Two Personalities

 Do people think of you as outgoing?

 INTPs are generally thought of as being reserved or quiet rather than outgoing.
-They do have their moments, however, when they are comfortable sharing their fun side with others.
+However, they do have their moments when they are comfortable sharing their fun side with others.

-Do you think of yourself as being an introvert or an extravert?
+Do you think of yourself as being an introvert or an extrovert?

-ENTPs generally think of themselves as being ambiverts or as having both introvert and extravert qualities.
+ENTPs generally think of themselves as being ambiverts or as having both introvert and extrovert qualities.

 INTPs would usually consider themselves to be strictly introverts.